 The Araluen Arts Centre boasts a professional theatre and art galleries including the highly regarded Namatjira Gallery which displays important artworks by Albert Namatjira, the man behind the development of the region’s Aboriginal art.

-One of just two women’s museums in Australia, the National Pioneer Women’s Hall of Fame (NPWHF) recognises and honours pioneering women who have contributed to the development of Australia.
+One of just two museums of its kind in Australia, the Women's Museum of Australia recognises and honours pioneering women who have contributed to the development of Australia.

 Billed as “the most visited landmark in Alice Springs”, the ANZAC Hill Memorial was originally dedicated to fallen members of the defence force.